Olivier-Boudeville/Ceylan-WOOPER/doc/wooper-2.0.rst

 .. [#] For example it induces no race condition between linking and termination in the case of a very short-lived spawned process.

-The ``new`` and ``new_link`` operators are automatically defined by WOOPER (thanks to a relevant parse transform), but they rely on the class-specific user-defined ``construct`` operator (only WOOPER is expected to make use of it).
-This ``construct`` operator is the one that must be implemented by the class developer (the machinery related to ``new`` operators being automatically managed by WOOPER).
+The ``new`` and ``new_link`` operators are automatically defined by WOOPER (thanks to a relevant parse transform), but they rely on their corresponding, class-specific, user-defined ``construct`` operator (only WOOPER is expected to make use of it).
+More precisely, for each of the ``construct/N+1`` operator defined by the class developer, WOOPER creates a full set of corresponding ``new`` variations, including ``new/N`` and ``new_link/N``.

-At least one ``construct`` operator must be defined by the class developer (otherwise a ``no_constructor_defined`` error will be triggered when compiling that class), knowing that any number of them can then be defined, each with its own arity (ex: ``construct/1, construct/2, construct/3``, etc.), and each with possibly multiple clauses that will be, as usual, selected at runtime based on pattern-matching.
+At least one ``construct`` operator must be defined by the class developer (otherwise WOOPER will raise a compile-time error), knowing that any number of them can then be defined, each with its own arity (ex: ``construct/1, construct/2, construct/3``, etc.), and each with possibly multiple clauses that will be, as usual, selected at runtime based on pattern-matching.

 ``construct`` operators may not be exported explicitly by the class developer, as WOOPER will automatically take care of that if necessary.